 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, to clarify the principles for recognizing revenue and to develop a common revenue standard for U.S. GAAP and International Financial Reporting Standards.
 The standard outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes the most current revenue recognition guidance.
 This guidance will be effective for fiscal years and interim periods within those years beginning after December 15, 2017, which is effective for the Company as of the first quarter of our fiscal year ending December 31, 2018.
-We are in the process of completing our initial assessment of our systems, data, and processes that will be affected by the implementation of this standard, having engaged third party consultants to assist in evaluating the related impact that the implementation of this standard will have on our financial statements.
-As a result, we are unable at this time to conclude as to whether the implementation of this standard will have a material effect on our financial statements.
+Although we have not fully completed the assessment of our systems, data, and processes that will be affected by the implementation of this standard, we currently anticipate that this standard will not significantly alter revenue recognition practices for our system sales and support and TruBridge revenue streams but may have a material impact on our consolidated financial statements with respect to the capitalization of certain commissions and contract fulfillment costs which are currently expensed as incurred.
+We intend to adopt this standard using the modified retrospective method, in which the cumulative effect of initially applying the guidance will be recognized as an adjustment to retained earnings or impacted balance sheet line items as of January 1, 2018, the date of adoption.